rainbow-mind-machine/rainbow-mind-machine/docs/quickstart.md

 We call `make_a_key()` on each item to create each key.

-The keymaker _requires_ that we specify a `name` parameter to name the bot and a `json` parameter to specify the location of the key.
+The Keymaker _requires_ that we specify a `name` parameter to name the bot and a `json` parameter to specify the location of the key.